henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 decimal-fraction-denominator:

-: a denominator value to express a decimal fraction time stamp (e.g. in c.timestamp)
+: a denominator value to express a decimal fraction time stamp (e.g. in s.timestamp)

 : References: none

 decimal-fraction-numerator:

-: a numerator value to express a decimal fraction time stamp (e.g. in c.timestamp)
+: a numerator value to express a decimal fraction time stamp (e.g. in s.timestamp)

 default-depth:

-: a value that expresses how often a circular reference of CIE is allowed to repeat, or how deep a recursive nesting may occour, respectively.
+: a value that expresses how often a circular reference of a subject is allowed to repeat, or how deep a recursive nesting may occour, respectively.

 : References: none

 discoverer:

-: a label that refers to the SACM component that discovered a target endpoint (can be used in a target-endpoint CIE to express, for example, that the te was authenticated by that SACM component)
+: a label that refers to the SACM component that discovered a target endpoint (can be used in a target-endpoint subject to express, for example, that the te was authenticated by that SACM component)

 : References: none